SolaceSamples/solace-samples-jms/docs/_tutorials/using-jndi.md

 The [Solace JMS Documentation - JMS Properties Reference]({{site.docs-jms-properties-reference}}){:target="_top"} provides detailed description of the use and the list of all JMS properties with options how to configure them.
 It is recommended to carefully consider the effect of the JMS Properties applied in order to achieve the desired configuration goal.

-### Connecting to the Solace message router
+### Connecting to the Solace Messaging

-Next, the 'ConnectionFactory' can be used the same way as described in the Persistence with Queues tutorial to create a JMS Connection, at which point your client is connected to the Solace message router and can create a JMS Session.
+Next, the 'ConnectionFactory' can be used the same way as described in the Persistence with Queues tutorial to create a JMS Connection, at which point your client is connected to Solace messaging and can create a JMS Session.

 ```java
 Connection connection = connectionFactory.createConnection();